Skip to main content

 Pair one: Fireblood and The Torchbearers

-In our first pairing for this edition of the literary exchange, we will look at mythical adventures with green themes.
-John from Ashoka will join Annette from Bath Spa for a conversation.
+In our first pairing for this edition of the literary exchange, we looked at mythical adventures with green themes.

 Images of book covers Fireblood and The Torchbearers